Robin Robertson Starr

 Tamsen joined the Richmond SPCA in 2002 and presently serves as the organization’s chief operating officer.
 In this capacity, Tamsen and her team oversee development, public relations, veterinary services, and the adoption center.
 She is involved in a number of community initiatives that have helped garner public support for the state-of-the-art, nationally-recognized Robins-Starr Humane Center and its myriad lifesaving programs and services, and she has helped to raise hundreds of thousands of dollars to benefit Richmond’s orphaned animals.

-Tabitha, director of advancement for the Richmond SPCA, joined the organization in 2005.
-You can see Tabitha on NBC-12 featuring pets of the week each Friday at noon, or you can hear her voice on Lite 98 and 96.5 KLR among other radio stations.
-In addition to appearing on regular media spots, Tabitha oversees media relations, branding campaigns, social networking initiatives, Web development, advertising initiatives, our blog and more.
+Tabitha, director of communications for the Richmond SPCA, joined the organization in 2005.
+In addition to appearing on regular media spots, Tabitha oversees media relations, branding campaigns, advocacy, social media, Web development, advertising initiatives, our blog and more.
 Her work has been recognized with Virginia Public Relations and Communicator Awards.
+In 2016, she was presented with a President's Award from the Virginia Federation of Humane Societies for her advocacy efforts in the General Assembly.

 Sarah Babcock